MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-and-ops/imp-lifecycle/onboard.md

 After the Tenant Administrator has completed the Finance and Operations subscription activation and added the appropriate users, team members can access the **Implementation project** workspace.

 To get started with LCS, see [Lifecycle Services for Finance and Operations customers](../../dev-itpro/lifecycle-services/lcs-works-lcs.md).
-For a comprehensive overview of LCS, see [Overview of Lifecycle Services](../../dev-itpro/lifecycle-services/lcs-works-lcs.md).

 ## FastTrack onboarding services